skule/bylaws/bylaw-1.md

 ## Speaker
 1. The Speaker shall act as Chair of the Board of Directors and shall ensure proper procedure during all meetings of the Board.
 1. In the absence of the Speaker, the President shall act as Chair of the Board, except as determined by a majority vote of the Board.
-1. The Speaker shall be responsible for ensuring an agenda is prepared for each meeting of the Board.
 1. The Speaker shall be a non-voting member of the Board of Directors.
-1. The speaker shall use applicable law, the Constitution of the Society, other Bylaws of the Society, University of Toronto policy, Faculty policy, Robert's Rules of Order, their own discretion and a flip of a coin, in that order, in determining all questions of procedure before them.
 1. All decisions of the Speaker may be reversed by a two-thirds majority vote of the Board, except regarding applicable law, the Constitution and Bylaws of the Society from which there is no appeal.
-1. The Speaker shall attend a form of or equivalent of Equity Training and Sexual Violence Prevention and Response Training, before the November month of their term, provided by the University of Toronto and their resources or from an external organization deemed reliable at a meeting of the Board of Directors.
-1. Following the adjournment of the April Board of Directors Meeting, the Speaker’s term of office shall end but they shall also automatically be appointed as the interim Speaker until the May Board of Directors Meeting.
-   1. The outgoing Speaker is required to call a Special Meeting of the Board of Directors where an alternative interim Speaker may be appointed, if such a request is made before the May Board of Directors Meeting by at least one (1) member of the incoming Board of Directors.
-The meeting must be called within seven (7) days of having received such a request.
-   1. The outgoing Speaker is required to inform all incoming Board members of the provisions of 4.6.8.a at least seven (7) days before the April Board of Directors Meeting.
+1. In addition to the responsibilities outlined above, the Speaker shall also fulfill the duties specified in Bylaw 2, Section 3.1.

 ## Meetings
 1. The rules contained in Robert's Rules of Order, Twelfth Edition shall govern the Board of Directors, and in which they are not inconsistent with the by-laws or the special rules of order of this society.
+1. The Board of Directors shall have regular meetings once a month, except that:
+   1. There shall be no regular meetings in the month of December.
+   1. There shall be one additional regular meeting in the month of January for the sole purpose of ratifying the results of the Winter Elections (the “Winter Ratification Meeting”).
-1. The Board of Directors shall have regular meetings at least once a month, except for the month of December.
-There shall be at least one additional regular meeting in the month of either March or April for the sole purpose of ratifying election results.
+   1. There shall be one additional regular meeting in the month of either March or April for the sole purpose of ratifying the results of the Spring Elections (the “Spring Ratification Meeting”).
 1. Any Member may attend, speak and move, second or amend motions at meetings of the Board of Directors subject to the rules of order.
 1. The Speaker shall ensure that an agenda is circulated to all Board members five (5) days before any meeting of the Board.
 1. All motions submitted by a Member to the Vice-President Communications or Speaker at least seven (7) days before a meeting of the Board of Directors shall be included on that agenda.